subhajit-7047/-Sales-Performance-Dashboard-/README.md

 - 🏙 **City Ratings**: Top 8 cities by performance with visual indicators for best and worst performers.
 - 📦 **Goods Quantity**: Total number of goods sold and total revenue generated.
 - 🔘 **Interactive Filters**: Use buttons to toggle between years and regions.

+🧪 Use Cases
+## 🎯 Who Should Use This?
+- 🧑‍💼 Business Analysts
+- 🧑‍🎓 Students learning Excel dashboards
+- 📊 Data Visualization Enthusiasts
+- 🛠 Excel Automation Learners

 ---